Jim Shelley (musician)

 A month later, Shelley created a new group called Fear + Whiskey with bassist/vocalist Amy Bugg and drummer Jeff Lown (later replaced by Zack Simpson) that attempted to blend elements of country, folk, and old-time music with hard rock.
 That band apparently folded in the spring of 2013 after playing a dozen or so shows over the course of three years.

 In 2012, Shelley published his autobiography, The Ballad Of Jim Shelley: My Life As A Failed Rock Star.

 Shelley revealed in mid-2013 that he was practicing on occasion with former Book Of Kills members Casey and Jane Firkin, and George Nipe III with the intention of playing one or two (and possibly more) live shows.
 This group of musicians, along with drummer Pablo Olivieri of Shagwüf, had by the end of 2013 indeed played three well-received gigs, though by early 2014 they had disbanded without notice.
-Shelley has since made only two live appearances including one in late 2017 as Book of Kills with George Nipe III and drummer Garfield Banks.
+Until 2022, Shelley made only two live appearances including one in late 2017 as Book of Kills with George Nipe III and drummer Garfield Banks.

 Shelley continues to create new music and in July 2015 announced the creation of a "Book of Kills Single of the Month Club".
 Shelley released twelve compact disc e.p.'s over the next year.
 Most of the recordings on these singles were later compiled in a series of albums made available in 2017 and 2018.

 In the summer of 2018, Shelley issued the "Archive Project" which consisted of most of his recorded output as well as an accompanying collection of rare photographs.

 Shelley announced in late 2021 that he was practicing with “one final” version of Book of Kills with the intention of performing a few live shows in the latter half of 2022, the first in five years.
-Included in this latest group were former BOK members George Nipe III and Randy Simpson.
+Included in this latest group were former BOK members George Nipe III and Randy Simpson as well as Dan Tatro.
+In December 2022, Book of Kills performed in front of a standing room only crowd at Pale Fire in Harrisonburg, Virginia.
+This line-up apparently broke up in mid-2025.

 In addition to his own music, Shelley has released early albums by Blistre, Bill Bird, Bobby St. Ours of Hackensaw Boys fame, and Ian Ritchie & Bricklayer on his own label, Ain't Records.
 He produced three albums by the primal industrial blues band, Buck Gooter.

 Shelley lives with his wife in Bridgewater, Virginia.
 He has two children, Christian and Daniel.

 Former Alternative Press writer Jim Santos describes Shelley as "one of America's great unknown songwriters."